johnpeterman72/cursor_memory_riper_framework/README.md

+Please note: The new project is [CursorRiper](https://github.com/johnpeterman72/CursorRIPER).
+This repo will not be maintained.

 ![Cursor IDE Enhanced AI Assistant Framework](res/github-header.svg)
 # Cursor IDE: Enhanced AI Assistant Framework

-A robust and advanced rule set framework integrates three powerful AI-assisted coding strategies within the Cursor IDE.
-This comprehensive system is specifically crafted to temper Claude 3.7's over-enthusiasm, ensuring it stays on track and avoids veering off course.
+A robust, advanced rule set framework integrates three powerful AI-assisted coding strategies within the Cursor IDE.
+This comprehensive system is designed to temper Claude 3.7's over-enthusiasm, ensuring it stays on track and avoids veering off course.

 ## Core Components